-The name of the Ceph instance is ceph by default.
+The name of the Ceph instance is by default ceph.
 If a new instance is to be configured with the cm-ceph-setup utility, then a new name must be set in the configuration file, and the new configuration file must be used.